Chen dynasty: Rise

-Chen, however, was unhappy about the situation, believing Xiao Yuanming to be unworthy of the throne.
+Chen Baxian, however, was unhappy about the situation, believing Xiao Yuanming to be unworthy of the throne.
 Despite Wang Sengbian's knowledge of Chen's displeasure, however, Wang did not suspect Chen of having any rebellious intentions, as they had been friendly, and Wang and Chen had agreed on having Wang Sengbian's son Wang Wei (王頠) marry Chen's daughter.
-In fall 555, believing reports that Northern Qi was going to attack, Wang sent his secretary Jiang Gan (江旰) to Jingkou to alert Chen.
-Chen took over control of the imperial government, forcing Xiao Yuanming to abdicate and making Xiao Fangzhi emperor (as Emperor Jing).
+In fall 555, believing reports that Northern Qi was going to attack, Wang Sengbian sent his secretary Jiang Gan (江旰) to Jingkou to alert Chen.
+Chen Baxian turned on Wang Sengbian, killed him and took over control of the imperial government, forcing Xiao Yuanming to abdicate and making Xiao Fangzhi emperor (as Emperor Jing).

-Chen initially sent his nephew Chen Qian and his general Zhou Wenyu against Du and Du's ally Wei Zai (韋載).
-Meanwhile, Xu and Ren, aided by Northern Qi, made a surprise attack on Jiankang, nearly capturing it, but were repelled by Chen's general Hou Andu.
-Soon, Chen defeated Wei and Wei surrendered, and Chen returned to Jiankang, leaving Zhou to face Du.
+Chen Baxian initially sent his nephew Chen Qian and his general Zhou Wenyu against Wang Sengbian's son-in-law Du Kan (杜龕) and Du's ally Wei Zai (韋載).
+Meanwhile, Xu Sihui (徐嗣徽) and Ren Yue (任約), loyal to Wang Sengbian and aided by Northern Qi, made a surprise attack on Jiankang, nearly capturing it, but were repelled by Chen's general Hou Andu.
+Soon, Chen Baxian defeated Wei Zai, and Chen returned to Jiankang, leaving Zhou Wenyu to face Du Kan.

-Despite Northern Qi aid, Xu and Ren could not defeat Chen, and Chen put Shitou, which the Northern Qi general Liu Damo (柳達摩) had captured, under siege.
+Despite Northern Qi aid, Xu Sihui and Ren Yue could not defeat Chen Baxian, and Chen put the city of Shitou, which the Northern Qi general Liu Damo (柳達摩) had captured, under siege.
 Liu sought peace, but requested Chen to send his relatives as hostages to Northern Qi.
-Most officials advocated peace, and Chen, despite his skepticism about such a peace holding, agreed, and sent his nephew Chen Tanlang (陳曇朗), Emperor Yuan's grandson Xiao Zhuang the Prince of Yongjia, and Wang Min (王珉), the son of the key official Wang Chong (王沖), as hostages, permitting Northern Qi forces to withdraw, and Xu and Ren withdrew with them.
+Most officials advocated peace, and Chen, despite his skepticism about such a peace holding, agreed, and sent his nephew Chen Tanlang (陳曇朗), Emperor Yuan's grandson Xiao Zhuang the Prince of Yongjia, and Wang Min (王珉), the son of the key official Wang Chong (王沖), as hostages, permitting Northern Qi forces to withdraw, and Xu Sihui and Ren Yue withdrew with them.